collinmcneese/hab_haproxy/README.md

 # hab_haproxy

-Wrapper for `core/haproxy` plan to allow for customization
+Modified version of upstream `core/haproxy` plan to allow for customization.